techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 PS /home/rebelinux>
 ```

-Once the prerequisites are met continue with the installation of the main module **“AsBuiltReport.VMware.SRM”**.
-Since this report has not yet been publicly released in **“PowerShell Gallery”** you need to manually perform the installation.
+Once the prerequisites are met continue with the installation of the main module `AsBuiltReport.VMware.SRM`.
+Since this report has not yet been publicly released in `PowerShell Gallery` you need to manually perform the installation.
 The first step is to download the code from Github portal [here](https://github.com/rebelinux/AsBuiltReport.VMware.SRM).

 ![Text](/img/SRM_Download.webp#center)

-Once the code is downloaded the file needs to be unzipped, for this you can use the command **“Expand-Archive”**.
+Once the code is downloaded the file needs to be unzipped, for this you can use the command `Expand-Archive`.

 ```text
 PS /home/rebelinux/Downloads> Expand-Archive -Path ./AsBuiltReport.VMware.SRM.zip -DestinationPath .